 While all the aforementioned railways came a long way, none were specifically used for human transport apart from the Reisszug.

-All of this changed in 1807 when the Mumbles and Swansea Railway (in Wales again) was adapted to become a solely passenger based railway and consequently the first ever passenger rail service.
-Originally built as a quarry railway for limestone operating between Swansea and Mumbles, this horse-powered railway was built in 1805 before changing to a regular passenger service in 1807.
-The idea was taken on across Britain after this, developing past horse-power and into steam and electric.
-The Mumbles railway closed in 1959, but its position in railway history is undeniable.
+All of this changed in 1807 when the Mumbles and Swansea Railway (Wales again!) was adapted to become solely passenger based, consequently going down in the history books as the first ever passenger rail service.
+Originally built as a quarry railway for limestone and operating between Swansea and Mumbles, construction began on this horse-powered railway in 1805.
+This previously novel idea then swept across Britain, eventually leading to the development of first steam power, then electric.
+The Mumbles railway closed in 1959, but its influence on railway history is undeniable.

 Electricity and evolution

-What followed in the years after came a freight load of iconic trains which shaped history in various ways.
-George Stephenson, one of the pioneers in rail history, came to the fore, perfecting a number of the designs, processes and inventions of the pathfinders who came before.
-His first invention was actually a safety lamp for miners, before he went on to apply himself to the railways.
-His creations included such trains as the Blücher, the first successful flanged-wheel adhesion locomotive, and the Locomotion, the first steam powered passenger train.
-He also came up with the idea for the first ever railway carriage which he called the 'Experiment'.
+What followed in the years after, was a freight load of iconic trains which shaped the railways as we know then today in various ways.
+George Stephenson, a true pioneer, came to the fore, perfecting a number of the designs, processes and inventions of those who came before him.
+His creations included such trains as the blücher, the first successful flanged-wheel adhesion locomotive, and the locomotion, the first steam powered passenger train.
+He also came up with the idea for the first ever railway carriage which he ominously called the 'experiment'.

 Electric railways came next in 1837, with the first built in Scotland by a chemist called Robert Davidson in Aberdeen.
-His design ran on batteries and he incorporated the same design into a larger locomotive called the Galvani.
-After the Galvani was destroyed by disgruntled railway workers, a similar train was built in Germany by Werner von Siemens, whose Lichterfelde Tram was the first tram ever built, supplied by running rails and an overhead line, powering up to 180 volt DC.
+His design ran on batteries which he later worked into a larger locomotive called the 'galvani'.
+After the galvani was destroyed by disgruntled railway workers, a similar train was built in Germany by Werner von Siemens, whose lichterfelde tram was the first of its kind ever built, and was supplied by running rails and an overhead line which reached forces of up to 180 volts of direct current.

 The age of diesel and the high-speed train

-Diesel powered railways took rail travel to a new age, offering a more productive fuel to use that the coal and electricity of years gone.
-The first diesel railway was created in Switzerland as part of a collaborative effort between Rudolf Diesel, Adolf Klose and Gebrüder Sulzer.
-Despite this railway not being an immediate commercial success, the idea of diesel powered railways took off almost straight away after Hermann Lemp, an electrical engineer perfected a control system which simplified the driving of diesel trains down to a single lever.
+Diesel powered railways took rail travel to a whole new level, offering a more productive fuel to use than that of the coal and electricity of years gone.
+The first diesel railway was created in Switzerland in 1906 as part of a collaborative effort between Rudolf Diesel, Adolf Klose and Gebrüder Sulzer.
+Despite not achieving immediate commercial success, the idea of diesel-powered railways took off almost straight away after Hermann Lemp, an electrical engineer perfected a control system which simplified the driving of diesel trains down to a single lever.